 Indeed, we should compare our result with circulating samples.
-In new version we discussed results from the reviewer suggested article, especially the methylation level change of cg10673833 found in that study.
-The methylation level of this site showed only a slight upward trend from tissues from normal to adenoma and cancer, in our samples as well as in public data.
-Therefore, most likely this cfDNA marker demonstrated good correlation for cancer development in blood samples.
-And ADHFE1 appears to be more adequate to indicate pathological changes (please see Discussion in revised version).
+In new version we discussed the results described in reviewer suggested article, especially the methylation level change of cg10673833 found in that study.
+The methylation level of this site showed only a slight upward trend in tissues from normal to adenoma and cancer, in our samples as well as in public data.
+Therefore, most likely this cfDNA marker demonstrated good correlation for cancer development in blood samples but not the change from normal tissue to adenoma and cancer.